Scams Targeting Smartphones and Tablets

 - If your device is lost or stolen, report it.

-- Before you upgrade, donate, or recycle your device, make sure you delete all of your personal and financial information.
+- Before you upgrade, donate, or recycle your device, make sure you delete all of your personal and financial information from the device.

 You can learn more about device scams and security by talking with your service provider or by exploring the U.S. Department of Homeland Security’s website at www.dhs.gov/stopthinkconnect.